adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Menthis Plateau/Upper Menthis.md

 #### Places of Interest

 ##### Galdin’s Garden
-By general consensus, one of the fi nest restaurants in Sharn is Galdin’s Garden.
-An elegant setting for a fi ne meal situated at the top of Seventh Tower, a garden of exotic and fragrant fl owers, particularly roses and orchids, surrounds the establishment.
+By general consensus, one of the finest restaurants in Sharn is Galdin’s Garden.
+An elegant setting for a fine meal situated at the top of Seventh Tower, a garden of exotic and fragrant flowers, particularly roses and orchids, surrounds the establishment.
 Both indoor and outdoor seating is available, and some of the tables offer views of the distant ocean to the south on (the relatively rare) clear days.
 The menu consists of spicy Brelish offerings, while the wine list includes the best vintages from the Eldeen Reaches and Aundair.

 ##### Little Xen’drik
 This area of small shops deals in antiquities and relics recovered from Xen’drik and the ruins below Sharn.